keithel/openscad-build-docker/README.md

 and instead start an interactive shell within the container.

-If you want to have the build directory stored on the host, be sure to bind-mount a host path to /host in the container. setup.sh will recognize this and use that as the directory to put the `openscad-build` directory in.
+If you want to have the build directory stored on the host, be sure to bind-mount a host path to /host in the container. build.sh will recognize this and use that as the directory to put the `openscad-build` directory in.
 To do that, add `-v <some host path>:/host` (just like in the non-interactive example) to the below command line.